mmagnus/rna-tools/README.md

 ![](docs/pngs/starit.png)

-A library and a program to run various Python functions related to work with PDB files of RNA structures.
+A core library and a set of programs to run various Python functions related to work with PDB files of RNA structures.

 The software is used by me in my servers **NPDock** (RNA/DNA-protein docking method, http://genesilico.pl/NPDock/) and **SimRNAweb** (RNA 3D structure prediction method, http://iimcb.genesilico.pl/SimRNAweb/) and **mqapRNA** (RNA 3D quality control, http://iimcb.genesilico.pl/mqapRNA/, in progress).